Ionfinisher/languageninja/README.md

 ## **How It Works**

-1. **Sign Up:** Start by with an email.
+1. **Sign Up:** Start by signing up with an email.
-2. **Create a course:** Enter a prompt Ex: I'm going on a trip to Japan for my honey moon.
+2. **Create a course:** Enter a prompt Ex: I'm going on a trip to Japan for my honey moon and let the training begin.
 3. **Take the lesson:** Learn the basics quickly with the personnalized course generated.
-4. **Test your knowledge:** Take the quiz for the lesson and improve in a fun way.
+4. **Test your knowledge:** Take the quiz from the course and improve in a fun way.

 ---